mpalash/aliakbarmehta/_content/press-what-is-the-colour-of-violence-an-art-show-is-trying-to-find-out-hindustan-times-2017.md

 ---
-title: 'What is the colour of violence?, Hindustan Times, 2017'
+title: 'press ~ What is the colour of violence?, Hindustan Times, 2017'
 layout: content
 tag: press
 pubdate: '2017'